timothywcrane/RTFM/README.md

 Minimal Dependencies:

- *nix (tested so far exclusively on Debian Buster... but AFAIK it should work on just about anything with the other dependencies installed)
+ * nix (tested so far exclusively on Debian Buster... but AFAIK it should work on just about anything with the other dependencies installed)

- bash - (may work in other shells but my #! announces bash)
+ * bash - (may work in other shells but my #! announces bash)

- enscript - to created a ps file, the P (postscript) in PDF
+ * enscript - to created a ps file, the P (postscript) in PDF

- ghostscript - To take the ps file and create a PDF via it's ps2pdf command
+ * ghostscript - To take the ps file and create a PDF via it's ps2pdf command

- You will need alsa-utils and an audio file to enable "done" notification with aplay.
+ * alsa-utils and an audio file for "done" notification.